aig-upf/temporal-planning/README.md

 * `<generator-path>`: Path to the executable generator for transforming the input domain and problem.
 It is just needed for the Allen Algebra domain.

+The temporal solutions obtained by Fast Downward will be written to files whose name will begin with `tmp_sas_plan.` followed by a number indicating the solution number to the problem (e.g. `tmp_sas_plan.2` would be the second solution that solves the problem).

 #### Example 1

 ```